 There’s also a UTA connection between Rhett & Link and Smosh: McLaughlin, Neal and Hecox are each repped by the agency.

 A spokesman for Rhett and Link said they were attending VidCon London this week and unavailable for comment.
-A rep for Studio71, which produces Rhett & Link’s “Good Mythical Morning,” did not respond to a request for comment.
+A rep for Studio71, which co-produces and distributes Rhett & Link’s “Good Mythical Morning,” did not respond to a request for comment.
 Hecox didn’t respond to an email inquiry.

 Last fall Hecox, in the wake of Defy’s closure, reassured fans that the Smosh team was in the process of “finding a new home.”

 “The family that we’ve worked to build over 13 years is not going away,” Hecox wrote in a Nov.
 6 tweet.
 “You guys have given so many of us here at Smosh the best jobs in the world, and we’re going to do whatever we can to continue to bring you the same Smoshy goodness we always have.”
 Hecox became the creative head of Smosh after longtime friend and co-founder Anthony Padilla left the group in 2017.

 Rhett and Link, who have been buddies since they met in the first grade in North Carolina, have found success with “Good Mythical Morning,” now in its 15th season.
 Mythical also runs a weekly “GMM” recap show called “Let’s Talk About That,” and Rhett and Link host a weekly podcast, “Ear Biscuits.”
 The duo also created and starred in two seasons of YouTube original series “Rhett & Link’s Buddy System,” a scripted show in which they played characters based on themselves, and penned a book, “The Book of Mythicality: A Field Guide to Curiosity, Creativity & Tomfoolery.”
 Among their brand deals, they appeared as spokesmen in the 2018 Super Bowl ad for website-hosting service Wix.com.